Iurii-Dziuban/kotlin-examples/README.md

 - `SpringExampleTest` integration with spring framework
 - `ObservableTest` observable feature example (kind of value changed listener)
 - `Mapping` mapping from Map to class fields example
+- `DeprecatedTest` example of kotlin deprecation and tooling of Intellij idea for deprecation

 # Ideas
 - From reference https://kotlinlang.org/docs/reference/